Noncommutative real algebraic geometry of Kazhdan's property (T): Introduction

-An explicit formula for $\Delta_\mu^2-\kappa\Delta_\mu=\sum_i\xi_i^*\xi_i$ is known in some cases (\cite{bs,zuk}, see Example~\ref{exam} below).
-An immediate corollary of Main Theorem is Shalom's result (\cite{shalom}) that every property (T) group is a quotient of a finitely presented property (T) group.
-In fact, these two results motivated the present work.
+Another consequence of Main Theorem is that property (T) is semidecidable, a fact which is already observed by Silberman \cite{silberman}.
 At this moment, the author is unable to provide new examples of property (T) groups, but only hopes this result be useful in proving property (T) for some new cases, possibly with an assist of computers.